 They are currently touring the world, promoting their universally acclaimed album Oczy Mlody, featuring long-time fan Miley Cyrus, which Rolling Stone called ‘a kaleidoscopic, trippy sojourn into The Flaming Lips sonic world’.

-The Flaming Lips will play their only Irish gig at the Festival Big Top as part of Galway International Arts Festival 2018 on Thursday 26 July.
+The Flaming Lips will play their only Irish gig at the Heineken Big Top as part of Galway International Arts Festival 2018 on Thursday 26 July.

 ‘A kaleidoscopic, trippy sojourn into The Flaming Lips sonic world.’Rolling Stone on Oczy Mlody